mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 Camera Culture
 MIT Media Lab

 There is an extremely powerful tool that has gained popularity in recent years that has an unreasonable number of applications, particularly to the problem of perception, computational imaging, and machine learning.
-Nope, this post is not about Deep Learning, this post is about Automatic Differentiation (or AD), the cryptic tool that makes it possible to train neural networks and differentiate pretty general programs.
-In this post, we will develop a basic AD library from scratch using only standard python functions [github LINK].
+Nope, this post is not about Deep Learning, this post is about [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (or AD), the cryptic tool that makes it possible to train neural networks and differentiate pretty general programs.
+In this post, we will develop a basic AD library from scratch using only standard python functions [github](https://github.com/mitmedialab/cameracultureblogs/autodiffsimple).

 ## Differentiating Computer Programs

 Being able to calculate the derivative of functions defined in computer programs has broad applications.
 In essence, it allows you to understand how perturbations to the program input change the output.
 The naive way to do this is to use sampling based methods like finite differences, running the program many times with slightly adjusted inputs to see how the output changes.
 For a function with N variables or arguments, these methods typically require we call the function N+1 times.
 This is computationally unattractive, and even worse, we need to know how much to perturb the arguments to the function, leading to numerical problems.